 Woody Woodpecker & The Avant-Garde, opening Sept.
 22 at Loyola Marymount University's Laband Art Gallery, will reflect this unlikely collision of people, art forms, political beliefs and wartime efforts.
 Varied elements of Shamus Culhane's creative inspiration and production will be explored in the exhibition.
 Paintings and watercolors by artists Jules Engel, Oskar Fischinger, Lorser Feiltelson, Knud Merrild, and Byron Randall, which Culhane likely saw at the American Contemporary Gallery in the 1940s, will be presented.
 Similarly, there will be an ongoing screening of avant-garde films by Man Ray, Maya Deren, Oskar Fischinger and Mary Ellen Bute.
 The exhibition will offer focused studies of several 1940s films from Walter Lantz Productions including The Loose Nut and the military training film The Enemy Bacteria.
 Culhane's and his colleagues' working methods will be highlighted through the presentation of materials such as story boards, animation cels, model sheets, and character studies.
 HD transfers of Culhane's innovative film experiments are being made especially for this exhibition.
 The exhibition also marks the first presentation of paintings by Northern California artist Byron Randall since the 1940s.

 This exhibition is co-organized by LMU's School of Film and Television, College of Communication and Fine Arts, and Laband Art Gallery with generous cooperation from Universal Studios.

-The Secret Life of Woody Woodpecker by Brian Welk in The Argonaut
+- The Secret Life of Woody Woodpecker by Brian Welk in The Argonaut

 - Woody Woodpecker Cartoons Were More Subversive Than You Thought by Gwynedd Stuart in LA Weekly

 - Read Amid Amidi's review of the exhibition on Cartoon Brew